-The funeral procession followed the dirt road through the forests and meadows.
-The road lazily wound through the countryside passing farms, rock walls, and orchards.
-Once in awhile, they would pass people standing at the edge of the road with musical instruments and they would fall in as they passed.
+The funeral procession followed the dirt road through forests and meadows.
+The road lazily wound through the countryside, passing farms, rock walls, and orchards.
+Once in a while, they would pass people too, standing at the edge of the road with musical instruments, and the people would fall in with the marchers as they passed.

 The Fool went into a trance.
-The music was still out of tune and hard to listen to, but after a while it just made sense and the Fool could only hear a low hum.
-Step by step became a meditation and the Fool’s eyes got heavy.
-He just watched the head in front of him swaying side to side.
+The music was still out of tune and hard to listen to, but after a while it began to make sense, and soon the Fool could only hear a low hum.
+Step by step became a meditation.
+The Fool’s eyes got heavy.
+He watched the head in front of him swaying side to side.

 The road bottomed out at a freshly tilled plot.
 The Fool could smell the rich soil.
 He didn’t know what crop grew there.
 The parade spread out on the edge of the field in a straight line, so the Fool followed suit.

 The music stopped.
 They just stood there.
 The Fool looked out on the field and noticed that there were objects half-buried in the ground.
-He thought one of the objects was a hand, but thought that the long march and the sun had made him dizzy.
+He thought one of the objects looked like a hand, but told himself that the long march and the sun had made him dizzy.

-The casket was stood straight up and one of the members of the procession opened the top and a body of a king fell out dead on the field.
-The parade began bowing towards the field and then turning around and walking up the field one by one.
+The casket was placed straight up.
+One of the members of the procession opened the top and the body of a king fell out dead on the field.
+The parade began bowing towards the field and then turning around and walking back up the road one by one.

 The Fool was astounded by the lack of respect for the dead king.
 No burial, no cremation, no nothing; just thrown into a farm field somewhere on the side of the road.
 The Fool decided he would stay behind and bury the body of the king and give it the respect it deserved.

-The Fool waited for the parade to disappear up the road before finding a long stick that had a wide end to dig a hole.
-He walked out on the field and stuck the makeshift shovel into the earth.
+He waited for the parade to disappear up the road before finding a long stick that had a wide end to dig a hole with.
+He walked out onto the field and stuck the makeshift shovel into the earth.

 Hey, a voice said.
-The Fool looked around but saw no one there.
-Down here, the voice said from directly below the Fool.
-He looked down and saw a severed head lying in the tilled dirt.
-You don’t have to do that.
+The Fool looked around but saw no one.
+Down here, the voice said, from directly below the Fool.
+The Fool looked down and saw a severed head lying in the tilled dirt.
+You don’t have to do that, said the head.
 He will be here soon to harvest the body.
-Who?
-Asked the Fool.
-Oh, he doesn’t have a name, the head said.
-Don’t call him by his nickname either, the head added.

-The sun sat low on the horizon turning a burnt orange.
+The sun sat low on the horizon, turning a burnt orange.
 The shadows were long and the air began to cool.
-In the distance, a figure appeared walking stiffly towards the Fool, the severed head, and the body of a king.
+In the distance, a figure appeared, walking stiffly towards the Fool, the severed head, and the body of the king.

 As the figure got closer, the Fool could see that it was a skeleton carrying a large scythe.